CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Dueue shows an error and a help message on how to add an event<br>
   Use case resumes at step 1

 1b.
-The given starting due date is later than ending due date
+The given event already has an unfinished duplicate in current Dueue

 > 1b1.
-Dueue shows an error and a help message on how to properly set due dates for the event<br>
+Dueue shows an error message of duplication<br>
   Use case resumes at step 1

 1c.
-The field(s) provided violate relevant contraints
+The given starting due date is later than ending due date

 > 1c1.
-Dueue shows an error message on the field(s) that violate constraints<br>
+Dueue shows an error and a help message on how to properly set due dates for the event<br>
   Use case resumes at step 1

+1d.
+The fields provided violate relevant contraints(e.g. Due time is not in hh:mm format)

+> 1d1.
+Dueue shows an error message on the first field that violates the constraint<br>
+  Use case resumes at step 1

-#### Use case: Add a task/event that has duplicate names but with different due date/time and/or under different lists
+#### Use case: Add a task/event that has duplicate names with current unfinished task/event in Dueue but with different due date/time and/or under different lists

 **MSS**

-1. User requests to add a task/event with duplicate name as current unfinished tasks/events
+1. User requests to add a task/event with duplicate name as one of the current unfinished task/event
-2. Dueue displays the successul message and update current list view<br>
+2. Dueue displays the success message and update current list view<br>
 Use case ends.

 **Extensions**